openlcb/documents/README.md

 1. Make your edits in the ODT file.
 When you are in the drafts folder, make sure to have "Edit > Change tracking > Record" and "Show changes" both on.

+2. Update the last changed date in menu > File > Properties, select Custom Properties, and update OlcbDate to the current date.

-2. Save the ODT file and exit soffice.
+4. Save the ODT file and exit soffice.

-3. Run make in the respective directory (standards or drafts) to generate PDF and TXT output.
+5. Run make in the respective directory (standards or drafts) to generate PDF and TXT output.

-4. Commit all three files (ODT, PDF, TXT).
+6. Commit all three files (ODT, PDF, TXT).

-5. Create a pull request.
+7. Create a pull request.
 Make sure the pull request sets the "allow changes by the maintainer of the repository" if you are working from a fork.
 Assign reviewers from the repository maintainers to check your changes.

-6. Wait for the reviewer to approve the change.
+8. Wait for the reviewer to approve the change.
 Fix any comments.
 If the ODT file is changed, run `make` again to re-generate the PDF and TXT files.

 If you are unable to run `make`, ask a repository maintainer or help on the